minprog/app-studio/40 Projects/30 Watch List/10 Assignment.md

 ## What to do
 Create an app that will help users look at a restaurant's menu and compose an order of items, as well as allow them to "submit" the order and receive an estimated waiting time for this order.
-Of course, they must be able to view the total price of the order and be able to remove items from the order as well!
+Of course, they must be able to view the price of items, the total price of the order and be able to remove items from the order as well!
 All of this should be done using an elegant and simple user interface.
 Below you will find an idea of how this could look.

 ![Recipe App](rec1.png) ![Recipe App](rec2.png) ![Recipe App](rec3.png)